-Step 3: If you are interested you have the option to select the Domain Privacy Protection, it will cost you another $8.99/Y. Again it’s your choice, you can untick it if you’re not interested.
+Step 3: If you are interested you have the option to select Domain Privacy Protection, which will cost you another $8.99/Y. Again it’s your choice, you can untick it if you’re not interested.

 Step 5: Click on Proceed to billing.
 Here they will ask for the standard information required for billing.
 Fill out the form to complete the registration.